sequelize/website/versioned_docs/version-6.x.x/other-topics/dialect-specific-things.md

 ### SQLite

-The underlying connector library used by Sequelize for SQLite is the [sqlite3](https://www.npmjs.com/package/sqlite3) npm package (version 4.0.0 or above).
+The underlying connector library used by Sequelize for SQLite is the [sqlite3](https://www.npmjs.com/package/sqlite3) npm package (version 4.0.0 or above).\
+Due to issues with deploying a new release and to fix a possible security vulnerability, it is recommended to use the @vscode/sqlite3 fork by replacing the version with `npm:@vscode/sqlite3@5.0.7`.

 You specify the storage file in the Sequelize constructor with the `storage` option (use `:memory:` for an in-memory SQLite instance).